 Course Specifics and Competencies

-Students, interested in earning 3 undergraduate elective credits
+Students can earn 3 undergraduate elective credits

 Earth Literacy and Sustainability 1 offers students an opportunity